Kern000/projectTwoFrontEnd-ReactNative/README.md

 ------------ Scam Call Blocker Mockup ------------

-This app runs on Android Only (or web - though not recommended)
+This app runs on Android Only (or web - though not recommended.
+It may work for iOS but not tested)

 --- Steps to view app ---